The Effect Audio Thor II is a second-generation cable release in the company’s Premium Line using a pure silver Litz build. It is priced at $399.

 Premium stock cable

-This is a natural sounding but more laid back and less articulate cable than the Thor II.
-It suffers a little from an attenuated top end performance and a soft low-end with a slower sub-bass response in comparison to the Thor II.
-Vocals are similar in terms of positioning, slightly forward but the Premium has a bit more warmth to its timbre whereas the Thor II has the better definition and detail.
+This is a natural-sounding but more laid back and less articulate cable than the Thor II.
+It suffers a little from an attenuated top-end performance and a soft low-end with a slower sub-bass response in comparison to the Thor II.
+Vocals are similar in terms of positioning, slightly forward but the Premium has a bit more warmth to its timbre whereas the Thor II has a better definition and detail.

 The Thor II has superior dynamics and better definition at both ends of the spectrum than the Premium 64 Audio Cable.
 It also possesses a cleaner high end that is more articulate and resolving but still very smooth.
 There is also better snap in the low end, you can hear the difference in the sub-bass response in terms of detail and dynamics.

-Presentation wise the Thor II is more spacious and holographic presentation with better layering than the stock 64 Audio cable.
+Presentation-wise the Thor II is the more spacious and holographic presentation with better layering than the stock 64 Audio cable.
 The better extension provides an airier sound with more sparkle.